hyundai-robotics/doc-industrial-communication/4-io-block-allocation.md

 ﻿# 4.
-Setting IO Block Allocation of the Industrial Communication
+Read/Write IO Block of the Industrial Communication

 This section shows how to allocate IO blocks for communication with the controller after completing industrial communication settings.